Andre-Pham/Information-Visualiser/README.md

 #### Description.

 A self-made QR code program that turns information into visual pattern, and back again.
+Note that this was built before I properly learnt to design software using OOP (and other practices), so the implementation may look a bit odd.
+For insight into the program's functionality, visit the **Documentation** directory.

 #### Terminology.